 The mural painting denotes the artistic prowess of the Kassena woman.
 In the courtyard, the chief practices traditional religious rites.
 Divination sessions to consult the ancestors and deities of the Kassena pantheon take place regularly.
 Depending on the results, we may be led to make offerings on specifically dedicated altars, visible in front of each mother house.

 The Pè (chief) is the guarantor of social order.
 Sixty-nine (69) villages dependent on Tiébélé.
 Nowadays, alongside traditional power, there coexists a modern power embodied by a municipal executive.
 Many have converted to new religions (Islam, Christianity).
-However, they remain attached to ritual and traditional practices, thus giving rise to a religious syncretism.
+However, they remain attached to ritual and traditional practices, thus giving rise to religious syncretism.

 The village dates from the 1500s and presently has about 300 residents.
 It is renowned for the painted houses and walls done by the women of the community.
 At the entrance is a tomb of a king, a hill where royals are buried and a very basic graveyard with a few simple dirt mounds but no markers.
 Narrow lanes and stairs connect the houses.